 - Term Two: Prerequisite is successful completion of medical radiography term one.
 Term Four: Prerequisite is successful completion of medical radiography term three.

-Below is one offering of MRAD 0216 for the Winter 2023 term.
+Below is one offering of MRAD 0216 for the Spring/Summer 2023 term.

 Class meeting times

 The MRAD Skills Exam is designed for students applying for re-admission to Level Two (2) or to Level Three (3) of the Medical Radiography program.
 Re-admission is not guaranteed.
 To be granted re-admission to Level Two (2) or to Level Three (3), the student must successfully demonstrate competency in clinical skills, there must be a clinical seat available for the student, and the student must review a success plan with the program head.

 This course offering is in progress.
 Please check back next term or subscribe to receive email updates.

 Upon successful completion, the student will be able to: